xidsyed/blog/content/_index.md

 ---
-title: Code Quest and Clarity
+title: "The Curios Quest for Code and Clarity"
 enableToc: false
 ---